-At each phase of the continuum, new data are obtained that inform the research to be conducted by scientists at the next phase of study.
-In addition, knowledge gained at each phase leads to refinements in questions being addressed in earlier phases.
-Along the entire continuum, the NIH devotes resources to educate and train the next generation of prevention scientists, with particular attention to the development of individuals from underrepresented racial and ethnic groups.
-Educating the public and health professionals to inform them on scientific advances and ways to improve health is also a critical part of the overall NIH research mission.
+Along the entire continuum, the NIH devotes resources to educate and train the next generation of disease prevention scientists, with particular attention to the development of individuals from underrepresented racial and ethnic groups.
+Educating the public and health professionals to inform them about scientific advances and ways to improve health is also a critical part of the NIH research mission.